Centria-NGL/turku_bike_project/README.md

 # Turku Bike Project

+> For development, there is the *development* branch on this repo

 This repo contains the python installable scripts used for data-capture and push to a MSSQL On-Premise Server Database.

 These scripts are installable in the Windows operating system as Windows Services.